- For Business

 - Within six months of receiving a final response to your complaint

-- No more than six years from the date of act / omission; or
+- Either no more than one year from the date of the act / omission of which you are complaining; or

 - No more than one year from when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them.